AhmedAloui1997/RandomLinearProjections/README.md

 6. `--NumBatches` (Default: `1000`): Number of RLP Loss Training Batches.
 7. `--Epochs` (Default: `500`): Number of training epochs.
 8. `--Iterations` (Default: `30`): Number of iterations to repeat the task.
-9. `--Shift`: Dataset shift.
+9. `--Shift`: Distribution Shift Bias.
 Not required by default.
 10. `--Noise`: Noise Scaling Factor.
 Not required by default.
 11. `--EvalMetric` (Default: `MSE`): Evaluation metric.
 Can be either `MSE` or `RLP`.